practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(G) From a Scala program to JavaScript for node.js/README.md

     }
 ```

-This part of a program runs without any problems in a Windows or Linux terminal.
+This part of a Scala program runs without any problems in a Windows or Linux terminal.

 The very best I got so far is this: